 If the base salary is locked, try negotiating a performance review timeline.
 Ask if you can sit down in six months instead of a year to revisit the salary, provided you hit your KPIs.
 It shows you’re confident in your ability to deliver.

 Whatever you agree on, get it in writing.
-Review every single line of the entry level salary negotiation results—bonus structures, benefits, the works.
+Review every single line of the entry level salary negotiation results: bonus structures, benefits, and all other terms.
 Once you’ve signed, you can start navigating the transition to the workplace knowing you didn't leave money on the table.

-For more deep dives into your career journey, check out these Expert Strategies for 2026 Success.
-You’ve done the hard work of graduating—now make sure the paycheck reflects it!
+For more deep dives into your career, check out these Expert Strategies for 2026 Success.
+You’ve done the hard work of graduating.
+Now make sure the paycheck reflects it!